The Jeep Avenger is a rugged little SUV that’s easy to drive in town, but the back seats and boot could be more spacious

 Reliability and problems

-A three-year, unlimited mileage warranty comes as standard with the Jeep Avenger.
-That’s fairly basic, though some car makers offer the same length of cover but with mileage restrictions.
+That being said, it only covers you for three years, which is fairly basic.
 It’s not as good as Hyundai (five years), Kia and MG (seven years) or Toyota (10 years with annual servicing).

 Jeep Avenger FAQs